Backend Function (I): Pre-validation Hook - Data Validation and Interception

 Core Concepts

-Pre-validation functions are also called Before Scripts or HOOK pre-scripts, which are automatically triggered before data operations execute.
+Pre-validation Hooks are also called Before Scripts or HOOK pre-scripts, automatically triggered before data operations execute.
 Throwing an exception in the function will block the operation, making it suitable for data validation, permission control, and data population.

 Implementation Steps